Skip to main content

 4. A simple positive account of objectual remembering

-§§2–3 drew on considerations from introspection and from the empirical literature to build a case in favour of objectual recall and against eventism.
+§§23 drew on considerations from introspection and from the empirical literature to build a case in favour of objectual recall and against eventism.
 There are ways of experientially recalling ordinary material objects which do not involve experientially recalling events involving them.
 In this section, I sketch a positive account of what objectual remembering does involve.
-On the view proposed, to objectually recall is to activate knowledge of ’s past perceptible qualities.
+On the view proposed, to objectually recall o is to activate knowledge of o’s past perceptible qualities.
 This proposal ties a number of threads together.
 Objectual remembering is imagistically distinctive in lacking certain spatial-perspectival qualities which one’s experience must possess when one experientially recalls an event (§2.1).
 And, as §3 began to suggest, recollective experiences like Case W can be accommodated if we think of them as the manifestation of semantic(ised) representations of particular objects’ past perceptible qualities.16

 So conceptualized, objectual recall may more closely resemble semantic memory than episodic memory.
 But objectual recall involves activating a certain kind of (singular) knowledge in a distinctive way.
 It is constitutively bound up with the subject’s retention of abilities to engage in conscious imagery which appropriately matches the object’s past perceptible qualities, generalised from across the times at which the subject encountered the object.
 This is why objectual recall affords instances of experiential remembering.

 Consider an analogy with discrimination.
 There is the state of being able to discriminate between tokens of ultramarine and azure, and there is the process of discriminating between them.
 Williamson (1990) recommends thinking of the former as knowledge and of the latter as its activation.
 One thing this does is explain the sense in which discriminating—like remembering—is a success notion: one cannot discriminate something in error, just as one cannot remember something that did not occur.
 In remembering, too, we have an occurrent, conscious episode (active recall) which is the product of a state.
-By a loose analogy with the claim that “[t]o discriminate between and is to activate the knowledge that and are distinct” (Williamson 1990: 7), the simplest story, I propose, is that to experientially recall an object is to activate knowledge of what it was in general like to perceptually encounter that object; e.g., of what it was like to see it.17 I say ‘knowledge of’ the qualities of an object simply to bring out the sense in which objectual recall is—like all experiential recall—bound up with a particular sort of mental imagery, something Locke (1971) expresses well:18
+By a loose analogy with the claim that “[t]o discriminate between a and b is to activate the knowledge that a and b are distinct” (Williamson 1990: 7), the simplest story, I propose, is that to experientially recall an object is to activate knowledge of what it was in general like to perceptually encounter that object; e.g., of what it was like to see it.17 I say ‘knowledge of’ the qualities of an object simply to bring out the sense in which objectual recall is—like all experiential recall—bound up with a particular sort of mental imagery, something Locke (1971) expresses well:18

 Someone who remembers that a certain shop was dark, dirty, and musty may be said to remember the shop, even to remember it well, but I do not think he can be said to recall it unless he remembers not just that it was dark, dirty, and musty, but remembers the dark, the dirt, the musty smell.
 (80)